mozzius/arbitra/docs/Arbitra - Technical Solution 2.md

 The first three are static.
 However, the money in the wallet is dependent on the blockchain, which we do not want to have to trawl through every time to find the value of each wallet.
 Therefore, I decided to update the wallets every time `calcBalances()` is called.
 It iterates through `wallets.json`, which is where the wallets will be found, and finds the total amount for each wallet.
 While doing this, I realised that we could take this opportunity to calculate the balance counter in the corner of the application.
 For each wallet that is iterated through, the amount calculated for each wallets is added to a counter, and the total in the corner is set to this amount.

+Finally, the new wallet's values are stored in `wallets.json`.

 ```javascript
 function calcBalances() {
     const miningreward = 50000000